University of Graz

 Graz is lively and Austrians enjoy a rich tradition of music and theater.
 There are many parks and cafes in which to linger.
 In autumn the annual Steirischer Herbst, an international avant-garde arts festival, takes center stage.
 The province of Styria is endowed with a richly varied landscape from rugged alpine mountains in the north to the gentle hill country full of castles and thermal baths in the east and recreational possibilities abound.
 Graz is an hour's drive from Hungary and several hours from Trieste, Venice and the Adriatic Sea.
 Vienna and Salzburg are easily accessible for week-end excursions.

 The University of Graz was founded in 1587 and is home to such distinguished scholars as Alfred Wegner, creator of the theory of continental drift.
 The university is proud of its academic tradition and its responsiveness to issues of the contemporary world.
 There are some 30,000 students in six faculties: Arts and Humanities; Natural Sciences; Catholic Theology; Environmental and Regional Sciences and Education; Law; and Business, Economics and Social Sciences.
-Binghamton University is proud to have a long-standing relationship with the University of Graz and currently offers two separate tracks for students based on their training with the German language.
-Intermediate German language students can develop their fluency effectively with the "German and Austrian Studies" track; the "European Studies" track with coursework in English is intended for students with an introductory level of German language training who wish to also further studies within their major or interests.
+Binghamton University is proud to have a long-standing relationship with the University of Graz.

 German Language Pre-Session - 4 credits

-German Language Semester courses - 2 credits (Students with intermediate level German will take an additional course for a total of 4 credits)
+German Language Semester courses - 2 credits (Students with intermediate level German may take an additional course for a total of 4 credits)

 The University of Graz then offers coursework that may compliment degree progress for students with a major in English, Linguistics, Political Science, Politics Philosophy and Law (PPL), and Economics.
 Students can review the current year's offerings of courses with English instruction online.
 Courses for the upcoming academic year are published by late June.

-The arrangement generally consists of three double rooms with a common shower and kitchen.
-If available dormitory space is insufficient, placements in student houses or apartments with Austrian students are usually provided.
+Dormitories generally consist of three double rooms with a common shower and kitchen.
+If available dormitory space is insufficient, accommodation will be in either student houses or apartments with Austrian students.
 Meals can be purchased in a student cafeteria (mensas) inexpensive cafes or by cooking for oneself.

 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton for degree study.
 Other SUNY and non-SUNY students should contact the financial aid office on the home campus for information about eligibility for all aid programs.

-Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to our scholarships page for more information.
+Students applying for this program are encouraged to apply for campus and national scholarships.
+Please visit the Office of International Education and Global Initiatives or go to our scholarships page for more information.

 The European Studies track is open to students in all majors; however, course offerings may compliment best students in the social sciences.
 An overall grade point average of B (3.0) is normally is required.
 Applications from SUNY and non-SUNY students are welcome.